Los Retros: Musical style

 One thing that stuck to my mind was, [what] my parents would play, which was like, Spanish rock, from like the, 70's, and now, I just so now happen to really like those tunes, and realize, I guess my maturity somehow kicked in, and I tend to make tunes just like those.

-Mauri has also cited the Yellowjackets and other jazz acts as inspiration for his music.
+Mauri has also cited the Yellowjackets, musician Tonetta and other jazz acts as inspiration for his music.